-In 2018, Andrew was awarded the “Service to Americas” medal, given to the U.S. Government officials who have provided the greatest benefit to the American people.
-In 2005, the Federal Bar Association recognized Andrew as one of the five most outstanding lawyers under the age of 35 in the U.S. Government.
+He has received two Lifetime Achievement Awards for his work in advancing the African power sector.
+In 2018, Andy was awarded the “Service to Americas” medal, given to the U.S. Government officials who have provided the greatest benefit to the American people.
+In 2005, the Federal Bar Association recognized Andy as one of the five most outstanding lawyers under the age of 35 in the U.S. Government.
 He also has been named as an MIT/Rockefeller “Global Commissioner for Ending Energy Poverty” and has served on three different World Economic Forum Global Future Councils since 2013.